 In April 2009, the Australian Government announced plans to roll-out the National Broadband Network (NBN) Company Open Access Network in Australia.
 Australiaâs NBN will bring high speed internet access to areas and people that otherwise would have been without.
 Predicting consequences (both positive and negative) arising from the NBN, as well as risks and opportunities that it will generate differentially between places, groups and sectors, is inherently uncertain.
 With little reliable data available on social impacts of NBN-style access at the household and community level, policy-making and regulation risks responding to optimistic speculation and commercially motivated spin rather than carefully weighed evidence.
 The research reported in this paper aimed to address this gap with a preliminary assessment of the social impacts of the NBN-like broadband roll-out at one New South Wales test site in southwest Sydney.
 The paper discusses the research methods and findings and frames recommendations for further research to address both limitations that arose in the research reported here, and broader gaps in understanding the social impacts of new forms of broadband access and associated applications.
 Due to the small sample size, this preliminary report provides details and findings from a scoping research perspective that aims to inform future research in this area.

-Ghosh, S 2010, 'Sustainability potential of suburban gardens: review and new directions', Australasian Journal of Environmental Management, vol. 17, no. 3, pp. 165-175.View/Download from: UTS OPUS or Publisher's site
+Ghosh, S 2010, 'Sustainability potential of suburban gardens: review and new directions', Australasian Journal of Environmental Management, vol. 17, no. 3, pp. 165-175.View/Download from: Publisher's site

 Gardens, as important elements of Australian suburban residential environments, could have significant sustainability potential similar to that of dwellings.
 Research to identify the cumulative (social, cultural, environmental and ecological) sustainability values of suburban domestic gardens has been very limited.
 Australian suburbs are likely to retain their typical characteristics for a considerable period of time as their rapid intensification is not likely.
 Therefore, it is immensely important to understand the role and performance of the suburban garden in this discourse.
 This article reviews the sustainability potential of domestic gardens and their links to suburban forms, sustainable design, social processes, and environmental and ecological functions.
 It explores whether gardens could be re-imagined as energy and water sources rather than sinks.
 This research presents a holistic conceptual sustainability model for gardens and establishes that suburban gardens can provide multiple sustainability benefits.

-Ghosh, S & Head, L 2009, 'Retrofitting the Suburban Garden: morphologies and some elements of sustainability potential of two Australian residential suburbs compared', Australian Geographer, vol. 40, no. 3, pp. 319-346.View/Download from: UTS OPUS or Publisher's site
+Ghosh, S & Head, L 2009, 'Retrofitting the Suburban Garden: morphologies and some elements of sustainability potential of two Australian residential suburbs compared', Australian Geographer, vol. 40, no. 3, pp. 319-346.View/Download from: Publisher's site

 Residential gardens will continue to dominate as important elements of Australian suburbs in the timeframe available for adapting to climate change.
 In this paper, we analyse and compare the morphologies and sustainability potential of residential suburbs and their gardens in two case studies: Traditional-suburban and Modernsuburban in the Illawarra region of New South Wales.
 Spatial distributions of land-cover patterns were estimated using Geographic Information Systems (ArcGIS).
 The four sustainability parameters measured were: roof rain water collection; local food (vegetable) production; energy and CO2 emission savings from clothes lines; and carbon benefits of onsite tree canopy cover.
 Outcomes suggest that land cover such as tree canopy cover and other permeable and impermeable surfaces in garden spaces can significantly impact on sustainability.
 Impermeable surface cover is higher in the Modern-suburban compared to the Traditional-suburban development.
 Traditional-suburban is more capable of supporting environmental and ecological functions through better connectivity of green spaces and availability of onsite land areas for local food production.
 Modern-suburban has more capacity for roof rainwater collection due to larger building roof sizes, provided there is planning for sufficient tank spaces in the design phases.
 These results identify specific characteristics of two suburban forms which could make positive contributions to suburban sustainability.
 However, changes in behaviour would be essential to utilise these capabilities of suburban environments.